Skip to main content

 Every Week on Mondays @ 7:00 p.m.
 EST

-CHC Read and Discuss: “The Singularity is Nearer” by Raymond Kurzweil
+CHC Read and Discuss: “Humanly Possible" by Sarah Bakewell

 We are creating spaces for spiritual seekers to meet & grow.